graphql/graphql-spec/spec/Section 4 -- Introspection.md

 Represents scalar types such as Int, String, and Boolean.
 Scalars cannot have fields.

-Also represents [Custom scalars](#sec-Scalars.Custom-Scalars) which may provide `specifiedBy` as a scalar specification URL.
+Also represents [Custom scalars](#sec-Scalars.Custom-Scalars) which may provide `specifiedByURL` as a scalar specification URL.

 Fields

 * `kind` must return `__TypeKind.SCALAR`.
 * `name` must return a String.
-* `specifiedBy` may return a String (in the form of a URL) for custom scalars, otherwise must be {null}.
+* `specifiedByURL` may return a String (in the form of a URL) for custom scalars, otherwise must be {null}.
 * `description` may return a String or {null}.
 * All other fields must return {null}.